 Illinois is a fantastic place to have a career as a health administration professional.
 The state is a nationwide leader for employment in the health management sector and boasts the third largest employment market.
-Chicago ranks third behind New York City and Los Angeles.
-While the state was formerly paid the top salaries to healthcare admins, it still offers a competitive range of $107,290 $116,570.
+Chicago ranks fourth behind New York City, Boston and Los Angeles.
+While the state was formerly paid the top salaries to healthcare admins, it still offers a competitive range of $63,580 $146,320.
 Given that the healthcare sector remains one of the fastest-growing in the economy, it's safe to say that the salary outlook for Illinois is rosy.

 Nationally, the future for this profession is projected to be quite robust.
 The BLS' analysis shows that the healthcare industry will add 72100 new jobs in this area through 2026, a 20% increase.
 That is nearly double the job increases in sectors that require roughly equivalent training.
 If you are looking for a career that offers loads of potential and is overflowing with opportunity, this is it.